Interviews by NameOral Histories

 A native of Kansas, Barkley shared a birthday with John F. Kennedy on May 29th.
 An ardent supporter, she wrote him several letters during the 1960 presidential campaign and received a personal response.
 Recorded July 10, 2013.

 Barnes and his mother left the United States in 1952 after she was exposed by the FBI as a Communist sympathizer in the 1930s.
 Barnes returned in 1961 and enrolled in the University of Texas at Austin.
 He was attending a Russian language class at the time of the assassination.
 Recorded January 9, 2008.

 A Dallas County deputy sheriff for 26 years, Barnes spent three months guarding Jack Ruby in his jail cell in 1965.
 He and Ruby talked and played board games, and Ruby drew pictures for Barnes' children.
 Recorded September 29, 2006.

 Barnes is the widow of the late W.E.
 "Pete" Barnes, an investigator with the Dallas Police Crime Scene Search Unit who gathered evidence and took photographs at the Texas School Book Depository and Tippit shooting scene.
 Recorded June 25, 2013.

 W.E.
 "Gene" Barnett

 Working crowd control at the corner of Elm and Houston Streets, Barnett was the closest Dallas police officer to the Texas School Book Depository entrance at the time of the assassination.
 Prior to 1963, Barnett knew Jack Ruby and once arrested him for fighting.
-Recorded January 18, 2013.
+Recorded January 18 and November 20, 2013.